Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Preliminaries on self-similar fragmentations and trees

 \subsubsection{Markov branching trees as discrete fragmentation trees}

-Recall the informal description of Markov branching trees $\bP^q_n$ in the introduction, relying on collections of balls in urns.
+Recall the informal description of Markov branching trees $\bP^q_n$ in the \hyperref[sec1]{Introduction}, relying on collections of balls in urns.
 Rather than collections of indistinguishable balls that split randomly, it is convenient to consider instead a collection of balls that are distinguished by a random, exchangeable labeling.
 This is achieved by replacing partitions of integers by partitions of sets.
-We start with a preliminary lemma.
+We start with a preliminary lemma. \begin{lemma} Let $n\geq1$ be fixed, as well as a partition $\lambda\in\P_n$ with $p=p(\lambda)$ parts.